Archived - Financial Statements (unaudited)

 - Vacation pay and compensatory leave are expensed as the benefits accrue to employees under their respective terms of employment.

-- Services received without charge from other government departments for accommodation, the employer's contributions to the health and dental insurance plans and legal services are recorded as operating expenses at their estimated cost.
+- Services provided without charge by other government departments for accommodation, the employer's contribution to the health and dental insurance plans and legal services are recorded as operating expenses at their estimated cost.

 g) Employee future benefits